-Crude oil price today: WTI price bearish, according to FXStreet data
+Crude Oil price today: WTI price bearish, according to FXStreet data

-West Texas Intermediate (WTI) Oil price falls on Thursday, according to FXStreet data.
-WTI trades at $72.10 per barrel, down from Wednesday’s close at $72.16.
-Brent Oil Exchange Rate (Brent crude) is also shedding ground, trading at $75.78 after its previous daily close at $75.81.
+West Texas Intermediate (WTI) Oil price falls on Friday, according to FXStreet data.
+WTI trades at $72.14 per barrel, down from Thursday’s close at $72.44.

+Brent Oil Exchange Rate (Brent crude) is also shedding ground, trading at $75.80 after its previous daily close at $76.12.

 WTI Oil FAQs